DurgaPritam/c0mpiled-2/README.md

-# TrustMove UAE 🏙️
+# TrustMove UAE

 **Agentic Relocation & Rental Trust Assistant**

-TrustMove UAE is an agentic assistant that helps people relocating to the UAE **choose the right neighborhood** and **assess rental listing trust/safety** in a single conversation.
+TrustMove UAE is an agentic assistant designed to help people relocating to the UAE make better housing decisions.
+It supports users in two connected steps: choosing the right neighborhood and assessing the trust and safety of a rental listing, all within a single conversation.

-It combines **area-level reasoning** with **rule-based scam detection**, producing transparent, explainable outputs suitable for civic and real-estate contexts.
+By combining area-level reasoning with rule-based scam detection, TrustMove produces clear, explainable guidance suitable for real-world civic and real-estate use cases.

 ---

 ## Problem

-Relocation to the UAE typically fails in two places:
+Relocating to the UAE commonly breaks down in two places.

-1. **Area Selection**

-   * Users don’t know which neighborhoods fit their job, budget, commute, and lifestyle.
-   * Advice is fragmented (friends, Reddit, hearsay).

-2. **Rental Scams**

-   * Listings on WhatsApp and classifieds are often unverified.
-   * Common risks include fake agents, urgency tactics, and upfront deposit fraud.
+### Area Selection

+Many newcomers struggle to understand which neighborhoods fit their job location, budget, commute preferences, and lifestyle.
+Advice is usually fragmented across friends, online forums, and informal recommendations, which makes it difficult to compare options realistically.

+### Rental Scams

+Once an area is chosen, users often rely on unverified listings from WhatsApp or classifieds.
+This exposes them to common risks such as fake agents, pressure tactics, and requests for deposits before viewings.

-These are usually treated as separate steps — but they are part of the **same decision journey**.
+These two challenges are typically treated as separate steps, even though they are part of the same decision journey.

 ---

 ## Solution

-TrustMove UAE addresses both problems in one agentic workflow:
+TrustMove UAE addresses both challenges through a single agentic workflow:

-1. Understand the user’s constraints (work, budget, commute, lifestyle)
+1. Collects key user constraints such as work location, budget, commute, and lifestyle
-2. Recommend **areas (not live listings)**
+2. Recommends suitable areas rather than individual listings
-3. Evaluate the **scam risk of a pasted rental listing**
+3. Evaluates the scam risk of a pasted rental listing using transparent heuristics
-4. Explain every decision with a clear trace
+4. Explains every recommendation and risk assessment through a clear reasoning trace

 ---

 ## Agent Architecture

-TrustMove behaves as a coordinated multi-agent system:
+TrustMove operates as a coordinated multi-agent system:

 * **Interview Agent**
-  Collects minimal inputs (max 2–3 clarifying questions)
+  Gathers essential inputs using no more than two to three clarifying questions

 * **Reasoning Agent**
-  Ranks neighborhoods using constraints and trade-offs
+  Ranks neighborhoods based on constraints, trade-offs, and budget realism

 * **Risk Analysis Agent**
-  Computes a scam risk score using heuristic signals
+  Applies a consistent heuristic rubric to estimate scam risk

 * **Explanation Agent**
-  Produces a decision trace for transparency and demo clarity
+  Produces a concise decision trace to ensure transparency and demo clarity

 ---